tracyscott/RainbowStudio/LXStudioUserGuide.md

 You can also slick to select the knob, type a number, and then press Enter if you want to set an exact value.

 Clicking and dragging in the Preview Window will rotate around your model.
 Command-click-drag will allow you to pan the scene around (like a hand icon in other
 3D programs).
-The mouse wheel is for zooming in and out.
+The mouse wheel or shift-click-and-drag will zoom in and out.

 New Project
 -----------